OPEN LEVEL COURSE & CREATIVE RESIDENCY

 We will complement making sessions with informal city walks, museum and inspiring store visits.
 Part of India’s beauty lies in its organic nature, and we will stay open to opportunities that enrich our plan.
 We also want to respond to your needs and if you want less or more of something we’ll do our best to incorporate it into our schedule.

-*Note this schedule is subject to change due to local weather, force majeure or new opportunities that better suit the needs of the group.
+*Note this schedule including dates is subject to change due to local weather, force majeure or new opportunities that better suit the needs of the group.
 This will help you get an accurate picture of what your experience will be like.
+AIP programs are non-refundable.

 Itinerary Sample Overview: